CasEsselink/portfolio/ReadMe.md

 The docker repository is casesselink/s3frontend.
 So you can pull the image from there and then build it on your machine.

 docker pull casesselink/s3frontend

 ![image](https://user-images.githubusercontent.com/49039524/174300391-adb90dee-ddec-468e-8ba7-ee3f10d508c2.png)

 ![image](https://user-images.githubusercontent.com/49039524/174300485-bf6fabd4-e51f-4b5c-9ef9-e136ffdee3b8.png)

 ![image](https://user-images.githubusercontent.com/49039524/174300508-4dedcafd-457e-4aaf-9a04-cd5148eb22e3.png)

+The container hosts the site on 8080 so I cast it to my localhost:3000.

 Frontend git: https://github.com/S3Puzzle/S3Frontend